 This free plugin comes with 24 pieces of gear completely free, and it’s a very simple interface to use.
 You will receive a fully functional standalone app with an embedded two-track recorder plus the plugin version for your DAW (both Mac and Windows are covered).

 You also have access to AmpliTube’s Custom Shop where you can purchase specific models and even test drive them for a few days before buying them.
 It's a really affordable way to ultimately build an entire custom suite for an extremely low cost, bit by bit.
 This is a fantastic solution for both beginners and experts who are trying to get the most bang for their buck.

-Some DAWs include great guitar amp plugins.
+One of the great things about computer music these days is that many DAWs include great guitar amp plugins.
 Even free software such as GarageBand comes with a slew of different guitar amp plugins, thought they aren’t quite the caliber of the plugins mentioned in this article.
 Still, they are decent enough to get a good sound or at the very least get experience with so you know what to look for when buying a high quality guitar amp plugin.

 If you've got an amp and a mic sitting around home, you can also try mic’ing your own amp.
 To get one of the most classic sounds in music, all you need is the very affordable SM57.